-- (5) This amount reflects the number of shares for which options would become vested on a change in control, multiplied by the positive difference (if any) between the closing market price of our common stock on December 31, 2010 (\$41.67) and the exercise price of the option.
-Options that were vested before December 31, 2010 are shown in the Outstanding Equity Awards at Fiscal Year-End Table on page 43 of this proxy statement. - (6) This amount reflects the value of medical, dental, and life insurance coverage for 24 months (Mr. Barry) and for 18 months for the other Named Executive Officers, all based on our current costs for these benefits.
-Mr. Platzer is not entitled to continuation of these benefits since the Dutch statutory formula is used to determine severance. - (7) This amount is the estimated value of providing outplacement counseling and services during 2011. - (8) Amount shown is the December 31, 2010 present value of the estimated benefit payable if, on December 31, 2010, a change in control occurred.
-The December 31, 2010 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Barry's disability is \$1,716,000, in the case of Mr. Barry's death is \$755,000, in the case of Mr. Barry's resignation is \$685,000 and in the case of Mr. Barry's termination from employment by the Company other than for cause or disability is \$909,000.
-The December 31, 2010 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Benoliel's disability is \$1,106,000, in the case of Mr. Benoliel's death is \$453,000, and in the case of Mr. Benoliel's termination is \$413,000.
+- (2) This amount reflects the closing market price of our common stock on December 31, 2015 (\$77.26) multiplied by the number of shares that would become vested on termination or change in control. - (3) This amount reflects the number of shares for which options would become vested on a change in control, multiplied by the positive difference (if any) between the closing market price of our common stock on December 31, 2015 (\$77.26) and the exercise price of the option.
+Options that were vested before December 31, 2015 are shown in the Outstanding Equity Awards at Fiscal Year-End Table elsewhere in this proxy statement. - (4) This amount reflects the value of medical, dental and life insurance coverage for 24 months (Mr. Barry) and for 18 months for the other Named Executive Officers, all based on our current costs for these benefits. - (5) This amount is the estimated value of providing outplacement counseling and services during 2016. - (6) Amount shown is the December 31, 2015 present value of the estimated benefit payable if, on December 31, 2015, a change in control occurred.
+The December 31, 2015 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Barry's disability is \$5,674,000, in the case of Mr. Barry's death is \$3,337,000, in the case of Mr. Barry's resignation is \$3,484,000 and in case Mr. Barry is terminated from employment by the Company other than for cause or disability is \$3,998,000.
+The December 31, 2015 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Benoliel's disability is \$2,364,000, in the case of Mr. Benoliel's death is \$1,298,000 and in the case of Mr. Benoliel's termination is \$1,361,000. - (7) If the change in control falls within the meaning of Code Section 409A, severance payments are made in a lump sum.
+For any other change in control, severance payments are made in monthly installments. - (8) All severance benefits are made in a lump sum.